×

 Defense

 To defend against these cases, the defense attorney must be able to answer why a child would make a false allegation.
-The attorney must have an understanding of how children can be susceptible to influence, and how improper suggestion can lead to false memories.
+The attorney must understand how children can be susceptible to influence, and how improper suggestion can lead to false memories.

 There is nothing more rewarding than restoring someone’s reputation and getting someone released from false accusations…and it isn’t easy.
 I have experience in investigating and defending against these allegations.